 Another little known treasure from South America.
 Picture a small evergreen version of a very green and delicate Weeping Willow.
 For those familiar with sub-tropical flora - a touch of the Pepper Tree (Schinus molle).
-Unlike many of the trees we grow from South America, this is not a forest tree.
+Unlike many of the trees we grow from South America, this isn't a forest tree.
 It needs lots of light and will take plenty of exposure on any old soil.
 It can reach 10ft in 5 years and could go on to reach 25ft or more.
 The flowers are tiny, cream and prolific.
 Even the bark's nice - it forms a kind of chequer board pattern as the tree matures.

 We have a number of them growing successfully at the old nursery near Horsham and have now planted many at the new nursery at Pulborough - all of which are doing well.
 A lovely fresh green in the middle of winter.
 The plant tends to sucker - a useful habit if you want more (just dig them up) or if you want a grove of Maiten Trees.